Shatlyk1011/food-delivery-app/TO-DO.md

 - withCategories; make sure adding "others" to the end of list
 - .env in orders fetch component
-- FIX - es
-- comment to courier/rest about big amount of money
   ✅ - control working times (in backend?)
   ✅ - control whether the restaurant closed or not